The Douro Valley

 You don’t have to drink Port to be a fan of the Douro Valley.
 Much of the excitement in the wine world revolves around the dry table wines coming out of Portugal, led by the Douro.
 But no matter which you prefer—Port or dry wine—you’ll be unanimous in praising the grandeur and beauty of the Douro River Valley.
 A UNESCO World Heritage site, the Douro twists between ancient terraced vineyards that sit on precipitously steep slopes, retained by schist walls.
 It’s truly breathtaking.

-We start in Oporto.
+We start our Douro wine tour in Oporto.
 British merchants began shipping pipes of Port to England as far back as the 1600s and built their aging lodges in Vila Nova de Gaia, across the river from Oporto.
 Today these same lodges continue to operate as Port cellars and as busy tasting rooms.
 The first two days of THE DOURO VALLEY focus on this historic side of Porto, with visits to such famous names as Taylor Fladgate, Graham’s, and Kopke, and a peek inside the Ramos Pintos museum to see amusing artifacts from Port’s early days.

 We also explore the town of Oporto, a lovely hillside city with ornate Baroque churches, blue-and-white tiled facades, opulent palaces, and lively quay-side restaurants.
 A walking tour will acquaint us with its neighborhoods, and we’ll dip in and out of cathedrals, historic bookstores, ceramic-tiled train station, and outdoor food market.

-The second half of THE DOURO VALLEY moves upstream to the Cima Corgo and Douro Superiore, where Porto’s best grapes are grown—and a new generation of winemakers is reinventing Portugal’s dry table wine using those same grapes.
+The second half of THE DOURO VALLEY tour moves upstream to the Cima Corgo and Douro Superiore, where Porto’s best grapes are grown—and a new generation of winemakers is reinventing Portugal’s dry table wine using those same grapes.
 We visit a variety of wineries—large and boutique, old and new, Porto and dry wine—thus providing a solid overview of winemaking in the Douro Valley, the oldest demarcated wine region in the world.